Vitamin E deficiency may cause impaired reflexes and coordination, difficulty walking, and weak muscles.

 In developing countries, the most common cause of vitamin E deficiency is

-In adults with malabsorption, vitamin E deficiency very rarely causes spinocerebellar ataxia because adults have large vitamin E stores in adipose tissue.
+In adults with vitamin E deficiency due to a malabsorption disorder, these symptoms rarely develop because adults store large amounts of vitamin E in fat (adipose) tissue.

 Vitamin E deficiency can cause a form of anemia in which red blood cells rupture (hemolytic anemia Anemia due to excessive red blood cell destruction ).
 Premature infants who have a vitamin E deficiency are at risk of this serious disorder.